 In addition, approximately 30% of newly synthesized proteins never attain their final conformations

 rapidly eliminated by the ubiquitin-proteasome pathway.

-Objective: Here, we have tried to outline the recent findings deciphering the new molecular
+Objective: Here, an effort was made to outline the recent findings deciphering the new molecular

 mechanisms involved in the regulation of ubiquitin-proteasome pathway as well as the resistance

-mechanisms developed against proteasome inhibitors in cell culture experiments as wells as in the clinical
+mechanisms developed against proteasome inhibitors in cell culture experiments and in the clinical

-Therefore, drugs targeting the ubiquitin-proteasome pathway are very promising agents for the treatment of
+Therefore, drugs targeting the ubiquitin-proteasome pathway are promising agents for the treatment of

 Conclusion: A number of proteasome inhibitors are approved and used for the treatment of advanced

 and relapsed multiple myeloma.
 Unfortunately, drug resistance mechanisms may develop very fast